For complete results, select the county where you live or where your case is filed:

 - You engage in violent criminal activity.

-If you lose your voucher, you do not necessarily have to move out of the home.
-You can choose to stay in the home if you pay the full amount of the rent yourself (and you haven’t been evicted).
+If you lose your voucher, you do not necessarily have to move out of the home if you have not been evicted.
+You can choose to stay in the home if you pay the full amount of the rent yourself.

 You have the right to notice and a hearing before your voucher is terminated, but you must promptly request the hearing.
-For more information see the article Appealing Your Denied Application for a Housing Subsidy.
+To learn more, read Appealing Your Denied Application for a Housing Subsidy.

 You can also be evicted from your home if the owner has good cause to evict you.
-For more information about eviction, start with the article Eviction: What is it and How Does it Start?
+To learn more about eviction, read Eviction: What is it and How Does it Start?